Luisin221/Luisin221/README.md

 ## 🚀 About Me

-- 🎓 Estudiante de Ingeniería de Software, Tercer Nivel
+- 🎓 Third-year Software Engineering student
-- 💻 Especializado en C#, .NET, SQL Server y Desarrollo Web
+- 💻 Specialized in C#, .NET, SQL Server, and Web Development
-- 🖥️ Interesado en Desarrollo Frontend y Aplicaciones de Escritorio
+- 🖥️ Interested in Frontend Development and Desktop Applications
-- 📚 Disfruto transformando ideas en proyectos reales, además de trabajar en equipo.
+- 📚 I enjoy transforming ideas into real projects and working as part of a team.

 ---